 2011 - 2018

-Once this milestone was achieved, the Foundation “activated” its Endowment with the adoption of a 3.5% payout policy that now provides stable and predictable “annual block grants” to the library.
+Once this milestone was achieved, the Foundation “activated” its Endowment with the adoption of a 3.5% payout policy that now provides stable and predictable annual grants to the library.
 The Foundation’s first grant in July 2019 was in the amount of $65,500.
-This and future annual block grants support the library’s free, award-winning programming as well as other services the library provides to the community – such as expanded digital content, classes, technology, and more – beyond what the City’s budget provides.
+This and future annual grants support the library’s free, award-winning programming as well as other services the library provides to the community – such as expanded digital content, classes, technology, and more – beyond what the City’s budget provides.

-In 2020, despite the COVID 19 pandemic, prior year fundraising and Endowment investment performance enabled the Foundation’s FY 2020 annual block grant to increase to $76,500, more than 15% higher than the first such grant in 2019.
+In 2020, despite the COVID 19 pandemic, prior year fundraising and Endowment investment performance enabled the Foundation’s 2020 annual grant to the Library to increase to $76,500, more than 15% higher than the 2019 grant.
 And although the Foundation had to cancel its planned “Storybook Ball” fall social event due to the pandemic, the Foundation pivoted to produce a Mill Valley Public Library-themed downloadable coloring book to engage with our patrons in another way.
 Last but not least, the Foundation was able to conduct its annual year-end fundraising Appeal, which was highly successful, and attracted donations from more community members than ever before.

-In 2021 and beyond, the Foundation looks forward to continuing its annual fundraising activities in support of the library, as well as providing annual block grants at a level as high, or higher, than in 2020.
+In 2021 the Foundation responded to the pandemic by creating 'Story Walk', an outdoor, community-based fundraising event.
+And in both 2021 and 2022, the Foundation continued its other annual fundraising activities in support of the Library, and provided annual grants at a level as high, or higher, than in 2020.

 In 2023, MVLF celebrated a major milestone - over $1 million in grants to the Mill Valley Public Library since 2011!
 The Foundation's 2023 annual grant of $100,000 brought the total amount of grants to the Library since 2011 to $1,022,000, and we look forward to making even larger annual grant/s to the Library in the future.